ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 For the ATMEGA1284 Load and install in IDE:<br>
 https://mcudude.github.io/MightyCore/package_MCUdude_MightyCore_index.json<br>

-The HC05 or HM-10 Bluetooth module can be used  to read and write information or instructions to the clock with a IOS or android mobile phone.<br>
+The HC05, HM-10 (CC254x) and nRF52 Bluetooth modules can be used  to read and write information or instructions to the clock with a IOS or android mobile phone.<br>
 To use it a serial terminal app must be installed on your phone.<br>
 With a rotary encoder time and several display modes can also be selected.<br>